 Harley Davidson’s Automatic Motorcycle

-Harley Davidson’s first and only automatic motorcycle is the 2020 LiveWire.
+Harley Davidson’s first and only automatic motorcycle was introduced in 2020 – the 2020 LiveWire motorcycle.

 These automatic Harleys are fully electric and are often a good choice for urban riders.